 I don’t know about you, but my goal is to age gracefully.
-So when started to see physical manifestations of stress (i.e., hair loss, weight gain, dull skin), I concluded I didn’t want to become codependent on substances or medications to help me calm down and re-center.
-As a result, I searched for practical ways manage and relieve stress that I could do on a regular basis.
+So when I started to see physical manifestations of stress (i.e., hair loss, weight gain, dull skin), I concluded I didn’t want to become codependent on substances or medications to help me calm down and re-center.
+As a result, I searched for practical ways to manage and relieve stress that I could do on a regular basis.
 Here’s the list I compiled:

 Take slow, intentional breaths:

-Instead of just saving breath work for meditation, become mindful of your breathing throughout day.
+Instead of just saving breath work for meditation, become mindful of your breathing throughout the day.
 After a while, it becomes a habit.
 Many people wonder how I keep my cool in crazy situations.
 Well… this is it!
 The moment I feel my heart rate rising (especially in traffic), I start to focus on my breathing.
 I start with one deep breath to calm down, followed by 8 intentional breaths (4 count inhales, 4 count exhale).

 Write things down:

-My mind loves waking me up in the wee hours of the morning to remind me of all the menial task I need to complete by the end of the day.
+My mind loves waking me up in the wee hours of the morning to remind me of all the menial tasks I need to complete by the end of the day.
 So, I make lists.
 On Sundays, I create a to-do list for each day of the entire week noting if the task must be completed.
 I even include things like “check the mail”, “don’t leave list on the table”, and “review checklist”.
 It may seem like overkill, but it helps to have something to follow mindlessly without worrying I might miss something.
 This frees up mental real estate for more important things.

 Speaking of freeing up space, decluttering your physical space is just as important as decluttering your head space.
 I generally sift through my things every 6 months and asking myself have I used or even thought about an item in the past 6 months.
 I divide those into a “can go” and “item will live to see another 6 months” pile.